IGVF-DACC/igvf-jamboree/README.md

 sudo mount -o discard,defaults "/dev/$DEVICE_NAME" /mnt/shared
 ```

-Make sure to detach the disk (detach it on GCP console UI) before adding it to Kubernetes cluster.
+Make sure to detach the disk (detach it on GCP web console) before adding it to Kubernetes cluster.
 Check if `in use by` field on GCP web console is blank.
 Edit `data_pv.yaml` and `data_pvc.yaml` accordingly.

 ### Docker image for user's pod instance